AlseneChien/Altek-AIBox-For-Azure-IoT/aibox-linux-for-edge.md

 ## What you will do

-### 1. Connect your IPCamera to Wi-Fi AP or ethernet router.

-You may refer to user manual to setup your Onvif IPCamera, and ensure your IPCamera can be accessed via OnVIF + RTSP protocol.

-### 2. Connect your AIBox to network
+### 1. Network setup for AIBox

-#### Wi-Fi use case
+#### 1.1 Connect your AIBox with PC via Wi-Fi
-From your PC, connect to a Wi-Fi network named altek_edgebox**** (**** is the last 4 characters of the device’s Wi-Fi MAC address, e.g. altek_edgebox9613).
+At your PC side, please connect to a Wi-Fi network, named as altek_edgebox**** (**** is the last 4 characters of the device’s Wi-Fi MAC address, e.g. altek_edgebox9613).
+Then, you can follow step 1.1 or 1.2 to redirect AIBox network to Wi-Fi AP or Ethernet router.

 ![](./images/Pc_network.png)

+#### 1.2 Direct your AIBox to a Wi-Fi AP

-Then, open web browser (e.g. Chrome) by link http://192.168.143.1/ to enter AP setting webpage Please input avaiable SSID/Password for available Wi-Fi AP
+Open web browser (e.g. Chrome) by link http://192.168.143.1/ to  AP setting webpage.

-( Recommend AIBox and IPCameras ould connect to the same Wi-Fi AP)
+Then, input SSID/Password for one internet-available Wi-Fi AP.
+AIBox nework will be redirected to your assigned Wi-Fi AP.

 ![](./images/ap_webpage1.png)